Voyant-Photonics/voyant-sdk/README.md

 sudo apt install ./voyant-api*.deb
 ```

-> You remove the VOyant packages with:
+> You can remove the Voyant packages with:
 >
 > ```bash
 > sudo apt remove voyant-api voyant-api-dev